raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 For the inactivity timeout value, lower values result in more frequent DSO Session teardown and re-establishment.
-Higher values result in lower traffic and CPU load on the server, but higher memory burden to maintain state for inactive DSO Sessions.
+Higher values result in lower traffic and lower CPU load on the server, but higher memory burden to maintain state for inactive DSO Sessions.

 A server may dictate (in a server-initiated Keepalive message,